oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 In this workshop, you will create an application that allows you to manage expenses using the approvals component.
 To explain the concepts and terms associated with Approval Management in APEX, we take the example of the Expense Tracker Application.

-To apply for an expense, an employee logs into the application and submits an expense request filling in the Type (Accommodation/Conference/Internet/ Miscellaneous Expenses) and total Expenses.
+To apply for an expense, an employee logs into the application and submits an expense request filling in the Type (Accommodation/Conference/Internet/ Miscellaneous Expenses) and Estimated Expenses.
 The task could be assigned to multiple potential owners, and then they can perform possible actions (Request information/Delegate/Release/Change Priority).

 If the expense cost is more than 50000, then the Expense request, once approved by the immediate manager, will go to the next manager and so on, depending on the Expense amount.
 This is a typical use case for a multi-level approval.